BDC Hamburger Icon

 How to determine compensation

-There is a good chance you will offer a variety of compensation packages throughout your organization to accommodate different job types, seniority levels and expertise.
-If you are wondering how to determine the proper compensation for each employee, follow these four steps:
+There is a good chance you will offer a variety of compensation packages throughout your organization to accommodate different job types, seniority levels, and expertise.
+If you are wondering how to determine the proper compensation for each employee, follow the four steps below.

 1. Research current market rates.